anand-kamble/insta-reposter/README.md

 ```
 Run this command in the terminal and the program will ask you for the required information.

-Alternatively you can also use following command.
+Alternatively, you can also use following command.
 ```
 node index.js --username --password --accounts --time
 ```